Omer-l/Library-Management-System/README.md

 <h5>Software Engineering Coursework, Second Year of Computer Science</h5>

+- Developed library management console system using C++ that manages books.
+- Implemented a binary search tree to improve the speed of the library system from _O(n)_ to _O(log n)_ time.
+- Inspired by how software engineering has improved the speed and space of systems.

+<u><b>Utilised:</b></u> C++, Catch2, Algorithms and Data Structures, OOP

 ![Page 1](README_Images/page1.png "Page 1")
 ![Page 2](README_Images/page2.png "Page 2")
 ![Page 3](README_Images/page3.png "Page 3")